shrinerb/shrine/doc/direct_s3.md

 as the [Roda][roda demo] / [Rails][rails demo] demo app for a complete example of multiple direct S3 uploads.

-Also, if you're dealing with larger files, you may want to make the uploads resumable by using the AwsS3Multipart Uppy plugin instead, with the [uppy-s3_multipart](https://github.com/janko-m/uppy-s3_multipart) gem on the backend.
-Your back-end implementation is similar, just using
-`Shrine.uppy_s3_multipart` in place of `Shrine.presign_endpoint`.
+Also, if you're dealing with larger files, you may want to make the uploads resumable by using the [Aws S3 Multipart][uppy aws s3 multipart] Uppy plugin instead, with the [uppy-s3_multipart] gem on the backend.
+Your back-end implementation is similar, just using `Shrine.uppy_s3_multipart` in place of `Shrine.presign_endpoint`.
 Instructions can be found in uppy-s3_multipart README.

 ## Strategy B (static)